-...demolish the rental unit.
+• ...demolish the rental unit.

-The landlord testified that she issued the 4 Month Notice to the tenants because the landlord wants to demolish the unit.
+The landlord testified that she issued the 4 Month Notice to the tenant because the landlord wants to demolish the rental unit.
 The landlord provided a copy of the City building permit for demolition, which was issued on May 28, 2019.
 The landlord explained that the permit indicates only one main address, but the description includes "single family dwelling and 5 duplex units."
-She stated that most people had vacated the 11 total properties, with the exception of a "few squatters," and the properties had been boarded up.
-The landlord claimed that the tenants did not dispute the notice, nor did they move out.
+She stated that most people had vacated the 11 total properties, with the exception of a "few squatters."